lsolbach/Baumeister/doc/PluginGuidelines.md

 Plugin Development Guidelines
 =============================

-* Plugins are components participating in the Baumeister project.
+* Plugins are components participating in the Baumeister build.

 * Standard principles of good software development apply.

-* Aim for high cohesion and low coupling.
+* Define a concrete responsibility for the plugin

 * Design orthogonal plugins that can be combined in different ways

-* Define a concrete responsibility for the plugin
+* Aim for high cohesion and low coupling.

 * Minimize inter-plugin dependencies

-* Check for plugin existence before using stuff from other plugins (e.g. parameters, directories, output)
+* Check for plugin registry for other plugin's existence before using stuff from another plugin (e.g. parameters, directories, output)

 * Define all reasonable configuration parameters in plugin setup